-When created and configured with the Salesforce connection, the inventory beacon imports the licenses, users, and usage information from the Salesforce.com account and uploads it to FlexNet Manager Suite according to the defined schedule.
+When created and configured with the Salesforce connection, the inventory beacon imports the licenses, users, and usage information from the Salesforce.com account and uploads it to FlexNet Manager Suite according to the defined schedule. according to the defined schedule.
 For details on how to create a connector to Salesforce, see Managing Connections to Salesforce.com.